• Skip to main content

 I try to cook using a minimal amount of added oil, but when making this brown gravy or a vegan bechamel sauce, I find that the sauces thicken better with a little oil.

 BUT, you can definitively make it oil-free!
-Simply cook down the onion using a small amount of water, 1-2 tablespoon at the time, and add some more if they dry out too much.
+Simply cook down the onion using a small amount of water, 1-2 tablespoons at a time, and add some more if they dry out too much.
 If your gravy does not thicken enough without the oil, then you can blend it (or some of it) or add some cornstarch (see how to do this below).

 How to make my gravy thicker?